 6. How we share information

-We do not sell your personal information.
 We may share information:

 - With service providers listed in Section 5, under contracts that limit their use of the data;